Egain forecasting

 Egain forecasting is a method of controlling building heating by calculating demand for heating energy that should be supplied to the building in each time unit.
-By combining physics of structures with meteorology, properties of the building, weather conditions including outdoor temperature, wind power and direction, as well as solar radiation can be taken into account.
+By combining physics of structures with meteorology, properties of the building, weather conditions including outdoor temperature, wind speed and direction, as well as solar radiation can be taken into account.
 In the case of conventional heating control, only current outdoor temperature is considered.